 3. Get Medical Help

-After an accident, you may feel perfectly fine, but some injuries become apparent after a few days.
+After an accident, you may feel perfectly fine, but some injuries do not become apparent until after a few hours or days have passed.
 If you experience pain or other unusual symptoms, consult your doctor.
 A minor impact can cause serious head or spinal injuries.

 It is important to document any physical injury you experience as a result of a collision with your auto insurance company.